 Paris Tea Rooms - Opening Times

-Unless stated otherwise, all addresses below are open all week although opening times often risk changing, so I encourage you to check with their own website for details.
+Unless stated otherwise, all addresses below are open all week.
+But as opening times risk changing, check with their own website for details.

 Updated List of Best Tea Rooms in Paris

 This growing, updated list reflects my own personal choice of best tea rooms in Paris.
-While I call them my best, please note that things can change and I can't be held responsible if any of the establishments below do not meet your own criteria.
-However, they are my own favourites and do hope you'll find something that suits in every budget.
+While I call them my personal 'best', things can change and I can't be held responsible if any of the establishments below do not meet your own criteria.

-Each offers a typical French teatime consisting of a pastry/cake or macarons with tea, hot chocolate or other refreshments.
+Each offers a typical French teatime: a pastry/cake or macarons with tea, hot chocolate or other refreshments.
 Happily, pâtisseries are increasingly including a bar area for a quicker teatime or goûter.
-Paris's Grands Magasins (large department stores) also have teatime venues, so can have a shopping break with teatime too.
+Paris's Grands Magasins (department stores) also have teatime venues, so take a teatime shopping break!

-Whether you're looking for value-for-money, casual to elegant patisserie salons or splashing out at the chic luxury Palace hotels, find your preferred address below in my Paris Guide to many of the Best Tea Rooms.
+Different budgets: whether you're looking for value-for-money, casual to elegant patisserie salons or splashing out at the luxury Palace hotels, find your preferred address below in my Paris Guide to many of the Best Tea Rooms.

 Paris 01 (Le Louvre)